In the Clouds – Artist Residency Application Logo

 How many residents are part of the ITC cohort?

-There will be two ITC artists-in-residence simultaneously.
-We encourage the two residents to engage with one another and connect about each other’s practice.
+There will be two in-person and one virtual ITC artists-in-residence simultaneously.
+We encourage the three residents to engage with one another and connect about each other’s practice and plans.

 Will there be structured expectations during the residency?